YuhangSong/DEHRL/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=0 python main.py --algo ppo --use-gae --lr 2.5e-4 --clip-param 0.1 --value-loss-coef 1 --num-processes 8 --actor-critic-mini-batch-size 256 --actor-critic-epoch 4 --exp code_release --obs-type 'image' --env-name "OverCooked" --reward-level 2 --setup-goal random --new-overcooked --num-hierarchy 3 --num-subpolicy 5 5 --hierarchy-interval 4 12 --num-steps 128 128 128 --reward-bounty 1 --distance mass_center --transition-model-mini-batch-size 64 64 --train-mode together --clip-reward-bounty --clip-reward-bounty-active-function linear --log-behavior-interval 5 --aux r_0
 ```

+#### Load pre-trained model and data

+The code antomatically check and reload everything from the log dir you set, and everything (model/curves/videos, etc.) is saved every 10 minutes.
+Thus, please feel free to continue your experiment from where you stopped by simply typing in the same command.

+If you want to load our pre-trained model, download the zipped log dir from [here]() and unzip it to the ```../results/``` dir.
+Then run the same commands to load our model as well as other training data.

 ### Run MineCraft